briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

 without a permanent foundation when connected to the required utilities.
 The term "manufactured home" does not include a "recreational vehicle".
-For the purposes of these regulations, a manufactured home includes manufactured homes and mobile homes as defined in Chapter 3733 of the Ohio Revised Code.
+For the purposes of these regulations, a manufactured home includes manufactured homes and mobile homes as defined in [Chapter 3733][ORC Chapter 3733] of the Ohio Revised Code.

 23. _(w)_ "Manufactured home park" means as specified in the Ohio Administrative Code 3701-27-01, a manufactured home park means any tract of land upon which